gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 *Whoomp!* Another burst of fire lit the sky above them.
 A moment later, the acrid tang of burning pine caught inside Erileine's throat.

-"I said, I'm letting… you… *off*," Thomas snapped.
+"I said, I'm letting… you… *off*," Thomas repeated, his usual mocking humor gone.
 "Laeuc, those branches up ahead–can you throw a tether around them?
 Or would you rather just jump?"

 Gaeston stood.
 The bow in his hands wasn't quite drawn; the arrow notched in it wasn't quite pointed at Thomas.
 "Tell me we're close,"